electricjones/electricjones.github.io/_posts/2024-04-03-kadoo-data.md

 ## Overview
 {: .article_subtitle }

-The core compoenets are **Resources**, which are all top level.
+The core components are **Resources**, which are all top level.
 So, a single `Animal` resource doesn't have a field on it called "vaccinations", but instead has a relationship to a top-level `Medical` resource that describes the vaccinations.
 {: .article_paragraph }

-Since many kinds of resources can have different shapes (medical vacinations, medical treatment, medical assesment), we have "types" to differantiate them.
+Since many kinds of resources can have different shapes (medical vaccinations, medical treatment, medical assessment), we have "types" to differentiate them.
 These types define what is special about each kind of the resource.
 {: .article_paragraph }

 `Notes` are text notes that are their own top-level resource. `Persons` are also special top-level resources.
 Some of those persons also have `Authentication` records that let them login.
 Persons with authentications also have roles and permissions that define what they can see, update, and create.
 Remember that in Kadoo, many more people have Authentication than the typical staff/volunteers.